jatinmonga-ai/python-beginner-projects/README.md

 # python-beginner-projects
-"A collection of my beginner Python projects as i start my coding."
+"A collection of my beginner Python projects as i learn my coding."